SiamiLab/RoboFiSense/README.md

 **NOTE** you can use --folder instead of --file to specify a directory to this script, in this case the script automatically finds all the .dat files inside that directory and process them with respect to --savecomplex and ----saveplot options (the --plot won't work when using --folder).

+## Extract from our License

+Any use of the Software which results in an academic publication or other publication which includes a bibliography must include citations to the following:

+**TODO**